Amateur Radio Astronomy

 The aim of this site is to encourage others to try detecting pulsars and to show that it may not be as difficult or as expensive as they may think.

-In Spring 2015, a fellow enthusiast who had access to large dishes, collected data on the Vela pulsar enabling a sensible evaluation of the suitability of less expensive equipment.
+In Spring 2015, a fellow enthusiast who had access to a 30m dish, collected data on the Vela pulsar enabling a sensible evaluation of the suitability of less expensive amateur equipment.

-The history of amateur pulsar detection has not been without controversy.
+The history of amateur pulsar detection has not been without controversy and some still think that verification by professional software is the only way.

 It was easy for early amateur pulsar hunters to mistake noise spikes for pulsars.